Why Am I Suddenly Getting Dizzy When I Stand Up?

 Diagnosing and treating vertigo

-If you’re experiencing episodes of dizziness, our physicians at Southern ENT can help.
+If you’re experiencing episodes of dizziness, our physicians at Southern ENT Associates can help.
 Our diagnostic evaluation includes a physical examination of your ears, nose, and throat, as well as a check of your blood pressure, nerve and balance function, and hearing.

 We may also order a CT or MRI scan of your head and tests to examine the function of your inner ear to help us uncover the source of your dizziness.
 Once we have some insight into the cause of your dizziness, we create an individualized treatment plan.